 Deborah’s practice covers the broad spectrum of commercial litigation as well as domestic and cross-border investigations.
 She acts on substantial and complex commercial disputes for a wide range of clients, as well as on restructuring and insolvency.

-Deborah is regarded as one of the UK’s leading lawyers in the field of financial services, litigation and regulatory investigations.
+Deborah is regarded as one of the UK’s leading lawyers in the field of banking and commercial litigation and regulatory investigation.
 She has acted for many major financial institutions across a spectrum of contentious matters, including acting for major financial institutions in relation to LIBOR and FX.
 Deborah has also led our teams on various financial crime and mis-selling enforcement actions brought by the FCA.

 Highlights include advising: